mzipay/openpos-framework/README.md

 ```

 ## Development Setup
-For development on the library you'll want to link your client application to openpos-client-core-lib by the following steps.
+If you are making changes to the core library you'll want to link your client application to openpos-client-core-lib by the following steps in order to make the development life cycle quicker.

 Run the grunt command from the openpos-client-core-lib directory.
 If grunt is not installed, install it by running: